survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Configuring babel-loader

 In order to set up Babel for our project we can use [babel-loader](https://www.npmjs.com/package/babel-loader).
+Install it with

-Install it using `npm i babel-core babel-loader --save-dev`.
+> npm i babel-core babel-loader --save-dev

 In addition we need to add loader declaration to the *loaders* section of configuration.
 It will tell webpack to match against `.js` and `.jsx` (`/\.jsx?$/`) using a regular expression.
 In addition we pass `stage` argument for Babel so it knows we want to enable **stage 1** features.